7uiopq/dhs-notes/README.md

 # DHS Notes
 ### Hi there!
-Welcome to this repository.
+Welcome!
 In here, you will find notes from Dunman High for all subjects.

 Please do take a look around!